Worldcoin is launching by giving as many people as possible a share of a new currency.

 Biometric approaches (e.g., Aadhaar in India) are promising as they are both accessible and enable accurately verifying uniqueness.
 The key challenges for biometric approaches are related to privacy, fraud detection, and scalability.
 We believe that recent advances in technology offer a way to solve these issues.

-Worldcoin leverages biometrics, cryptography, and incentives to create a scalable, privacy-preserving solution to the “unique-human problem”.
+Worldcoin leverages biometrics, cryptography, and incentives to create an elegant, scalable, and privacy-preserving solution to the “unique-human problem”.
 The following sections describe how the system works and details how we plan to deploy it globally.

 At their core, biometric systems usually consist of: